Sean-SoMG/Quaddle/README.md

 ## UX improvements

 - Left click/tap directly attempts placement at the clicked position.
-- Opponent move includes a short “planning + intent preview” delay so the player can see where AI is about to place.
+- Opponent move includes a short “planning + intent preview” delay (about 3 seconds on target placement) so the player can see the piece and where it will be played.
+- Player preview overlay is hidden initially for each new card and appears once you begin positioning.
 - Scores are compact and side-by-side to preserve space on mobile while keeping turn/phase/cards visible.
 - Card panel + move guide stay compact at top, while main action buttons are moved into a centered sticky bottom dock for thumb-friendly phone/tablet play.
 - Layout accounts for mobile safe-area bars and a hosting header by reducing vertical clutter and prioritizing board + scores in one screen.
 - Scoreboard is emphasized in a top app-style panel for quick at-a-glance tracking.
+- End game appears as an overlay modal with explicit winner reason messaging.
 - Valid/illegal overlays are higher-contrast with explicit check/X indicators for clearer move readability.

 ## PC + mobile controls